Buzz World Tour: Background

-On 2 May 2024, Niki revealed her third studio album, Buzz, through her Instagram account.
-Two weeks later, on 15 May, she announced her second world tour to accompany the album.
+On May 2, 2024, Niki revealed her third studio album, Buzz, through her Instagram account.
+Two weeks later, on May 15, she announced her second world tour to accompany the album.
 This tour is her largest world tour to date, covering 42 markets across North America, Europe, Asia, and Australia.

-Presale tickets for North America, Europe, and the UK were available starting 15 May 2024, with general sales beginning two days later.
-Presale tickets for Australia and New Zealand (the latter eventually got cancelled) were available from 21 November 2024, with general sales beginning on 26 November.
+Presale tickets for North America, Europe, and the UK were available starting May 15, 2024, with general sales beginning two days later.
+Presale tickets for Australia and New Zealand (the latter eventually got canceled) were available from November 21, 2024, with general sales beginning on November 26.
 Ticket sales for the Asian dates also began in November 2024.
-Supporting acts include Allison Ponthier and Amy Allen for North America and Europe.
-On 22 January 2025, she announced Reality Club and Sarah Kinsley as supporting acts for the Asia and Australian dates.
+Supporting acts include August Ponthier and Amy Allen for North America and Europe.
+On January 22, 2025, she announced Reality Club and Sarah Kinsley as supporting acts for the Asia and Australian dates.

 Set list

-The following set list is obtained from the 11 February 2025 concert in Pasay.
+The following set list is obtained from the February 11, 2025, concert in Pasay.
 It is not intended to represent all dates throughout the tour.